Using EstateExec Tables

 4. Menu — Brings up the standard table menu (as shown).

-5. Sort — Clicking a column header once will sort by that column.
-Click again for reverse sort.
-Click again for no sort.
-Shift-click a column to add it to the sort.
+5. Sort — Click a column header once to sort the table by that column, click again for reverse sort, and click a third time to return to the default table arrangement.
+You can also sort by multiple columns: just shift-click a column header to add it to the sort.

 6. Edit — Click a cell to edit its value (or the contents of the entire row).